nicusX/k8s-aws-application-tutorial/README.md

 ### Update Deployment

-TBD Rebuild sample application image and tag it as 0.2; push it to DockerHub
+Rebuild the sample application assigning a version tag `0.2`.
+Push the new version to DockerHub.

+Update the image used by the Deployment:
 ```
 $ kubectl set image deployment/frontend application=<dockerhub-user>/k8s-sample_application:0.2
 ....